 Terms Offered: Fall

-In this course, Relay students will focus on developing student autonomy in understanding authentic scientific questions and phenomena through the use of model-based inquiry.
-They will integrate their knowledge of reading, speaking, listening, and writing skills as they engage students in generating, testing, and revising scientific models.
-Relay students will leverage technology to enhance their teaching practices and support students in using technology tools to communicate their learning and thinking in relation to the scientific phenomena that are examined.
-Throughout this work, Relay students will implement scaffolds and instructional techniques that support students in comprehending data and expressing their scientific thinking.
-They will collect and analyze data from summative assessments to understand students’ academic progress and make instructional decisions that will support students toward meeting goals.
-Finally, Relay students will revisit their personal, professional, and science identities as they set a vision for their science classrooms.
+In this course, Relay students will focus on developing student autonomy by learning how to leverage sensemaking to explain the natural world through phenomenon-based instruction.
+They will integrate their knowledge of reading, speaking, listening, and writing as they engage students in generating, testing, and revising scientific ideas during the launch of a unit or at other points in the unit where specific phenomena are introduced.
+Relay students will also leverage technology to enhance their teaching practice and support students in using technology tools to communicate their learning and thinking in relation to the scientific phenomena they examine.
+Throughout this work, they will implement scaffolds and instructional techniques that support students in comprehending data and expressing their scientific thinking.
+They will collect and analyze assessment data to understand student academic progress and make instructional decisions that support students in meeting learning goals.
+Undergirding all of this, Relay students will establish, develop, and reflect on their sociopolitical consciousness as a foundation for planning and implementing phenomenon-based units and for shaping their science classrooms more broadly.

 SCI-551: Understanding Concepts in Secondary Science